issacdowling/selfhostedsmarthomeguide/README.md

 ![Wakeword settings](https://gitlab.com/issacdowling/selfhostedsmarthomeguide/-/raw/main/images/Wakewordsetting.png)

 ### STT
-In your speech to text settings, I highly reccomend going to the bottom, and changing `silence after` to one second, which gives you some time to pause during speech during a potentially valid sentence.
+In your speech to text settings, I highly recommend going to the bottom, and changing `silence after` to one second, which gives you some time to pause during speech during a potentially valid sentence.
 For example, if I say **"What's ten plus one hundred and twenty... seven"**, there's a decent chance that it'll cut me off before I say the 7, since 120 is also a valid word.

 # Making it smart
 ## Setting up Homeassistant